loomio/loomio-docs/en/src/policy/subscriptions/pricing_faq.md

 ### How do I buy a subscription?
 Start a Loomio group (if you have not already done so) from this page: [Try Loomio](https://www.loomio.com/try).
 Your group will start on a 7 day free trial on the service of your choice.

-### What support do I get with Loomio Pro?
-Our Loomio Pro plan offers a dedicated Loomio expert to help you set up and optimize Loomio for success in your organization.
-Starting with an initial one hour video call, we schedule regular follow-ups to check in on your needs, introduce new features and offer tips to get the most from Loomio.
-Pro plan customers receive priority support all year round, to answer questions, help onboard new people and more.
-[Find out more about Loomio Pro support and training](https://help.loomio.com/en/policy/subscriptions/pro_support)

 ### Can I upgrade to Loomio Pro after purchasing Loomio Starter?
 You can upgrade at any time and we will automatically apply a prorated credit for any pre-paid subscription fees.